 - Our customers will believe us more than ever when we tell them that there is no such thing as easy mobile success.

-- There will be higher importance of apps in mobile strategies.
+- There will be a higher importance of apps in mobile strategies.
 The more and more crowded app stores and a slowing tendency to install apps demand for more economic versions of mobile applications that reach their ROI sooner (or at all).
 Well, we’ve got you covered with our smart apps for 249 Euro/months.
 Interested? email@example.com.

 Some beacon-only companies (some being sherlocked) will have a really hard time today and in the upcoming weeks to tell their customers that there is no more easy way to get cheap success (if there ever was one).
-I am really curious how they will communicate this.
+I am really curious about how they will communicate this.